 Tips and Tricks for Getting the Most Out of Your Vape Stick or Vape Pen:

-- Some popular brands of cannabis oil vape cartridges include the Captain Bubba Space Vape cartridge; Claw Concentrates, The Clear cartridges, THClear and Bloom vape cartridges.
-Popular vape pens include Alpine Vapor – which makes several varieties of disposable wax pens or oil pens that can be discarded after they have run dry; also well-regarded is The Clear vape pen that accommodates their own oil cartridges as well as other 510-thread standard vape battery bases.
+- For the best vaping experience, you need the best carts.
+Some popular brands of cannabis oil vape cartridges include the Captain Bubba Space Vape cartridge; Claw Concentrates, The Clear cartridges, THClear and Bloom vape cartridges.
+Popular vape pens include Alpine Vapor – which makes several varieties of disposable wax vapes or oil pens that can be discarded after they have run dry; also well-regarded is The Clear vape pen that accommodates their own oil cartridges as well as other 510-thread standard vape battery bases.

-- Colored vape smoke can be achieved by using colored gel spot lights that shine through the vapor cloud when you exhale, or if you photograph the vape smoke then you can use various photo filters to add colors to the vapor; using chemical agents to create colored vape smoke is potentially dangerous to your lungs, and many people vape weed to avoid the chemicals and particulates from regularly burning pot!
+- Colored vape smoke can be achieved by using colored gel spot lights that shine through the vapor cloud when you exhale, or if you photograph the vape smoke then you can use various photo filters to add colors to the vapor; using chemical agents to create colored vape smoke is potentially dangerous to your lungs, and many people vape weed for specific health benefits, primarily that you can avoid the chemicals and particulates from regularly burning pot!

 - Some vape pens adjust temperature by clicking the power button and cycling through low, medium and high settings.
-If you want to know the best temperature for vaping weed, then we can tell you that it will depend on the effect that you are going for - if you want slightly more of a buzz than the lowest temperature setting (probably under 330°F) , but still don’t want to get all-out stoned, then medium settings have a temp range between about 340-390°F; the highest setting is over 390°F which could give you a very intense high and maybe some psychedelic trippiness, but is good for treating acute anxiety, stress, insomnia and severe pain.
+If you want to know the best temperature for vaping weed, then we can tell you that it will depend on the effect that you are going for - if you want slightly more of a buzz, then the lowest temperature setting (probably under 330°F), but still don’t want to get all-out stoned, then medium settings have a temp range between about 340-390°F; the highest setting is over 390°F which could give you a very intense high and maybe some psychedelic trippiness, but can have added health benefits, as it is good for treating acute anxiety, stress, insomnia and severe pain.

 (Volcano vape with bag attached, image from Tigon69 on Instagram)